Codium-ai/codiumate-docs/docs/chat/coding-agent.md

 ---
-title: Codiumate's Coding-Agent
+title: qodo Gen's Coding-Agent
 status: new
 ---

-# :material-new-box: Codiumate's Coding-Agent
+# :material-new-box: qodo Gen's Coding-Agent

 ##Overview

-The Coding Agent is Codiumate's AI-powered assistant, designed to significantly enhance your coding efficiency and code quality.
+The Coding Agent is qodo Gen's AI-powered assistant, designed to significantly enhance your coding efficiency and code quality.
 It combines advanced AI capabilities with an intuitive interface to provide real-time assistance and guidance throughout the coding process.

 !!! pro "Semi-Pro feature"
     Coding-Agent is **available to all users**.
 However, loading the plan into Code-Completion is exclusively available to Teams and Enterprise.